Finding the best keywords for SEO doesn’t have to be hard.

 Also, many niche websites act as a great source of keyword ideas.

-First one is Answer the Public.
+A tool worth mentioning is Answer the Public.
 In this tool, you can just enter your topic and get a boatload of questions that start with what, how, why etc.

 Below given image shows the set of questions generated for the topic ‘digital marketing’ by Answer the Public.